cyippiy/aA/misc.md

     * holds the state status
 * What does the subscribe method do in Redux?
     * listens for a particular state change and then dispatches an action accordingly
-* What does stopImmediatePropagation do?
+* What are presentational components?
+    * components that is view oriented rather than actions.